LacledesLAN/gamesvr-qcde/README.md

-# Quake Champions: Doom Edition Dedicated Server in Docker
+# Quake Champions: Doom Edition Server in Docker

 ![Quake Champions: Doom Edition](Documentation/media/qcde-720.png)

-"QC: Doom Edition" is a mod that brings the weapons from the latest Quake game, into Doom, with delicious pixelated flavor.
+[QC: Doom Edition](https://qcde.net/) is a mod that brings the weapons from the latest Quake game, into Doom, with delicious pixelated flavor.
 More than just weapons, it also brings the “Champions” mechanic -- different player classes, each one with unique status, speed, active and passive abilities.

-Powered by [Q-Zandronum](https://qzandronum.com/) a modification of the Doom 2 engine that has Quake style movement.
+QCDE is powered by [Q-Zandronum](https://qzandronum.com/) a modification of the Doom 2 engine that has Quake style movement.

 The manual for QCDE can be found at [this link](https://qcde.net/files/public/QCDE_Manual.pdf).